IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 For more information on entities and the contents of provenance files, see `the W3C PROV Model Primer  <https://www.w3.org/TR/prov-primer/#intuitive-overview-of-prov>`_.

+Once you've uploaded your Provenance File and connected the proper entity, you can hit the Preview button to view the raw JSON of the Provenance File.
+This can help you confirm that you've uploaded the right file.
+Be sure to double-check it, because the Provenance File will made *permanent* once it's finalized.
+At that point you will not be able to *replace*, *remove*, or otherwise *edit* the Provenance File.
+This ensures that the Provenance File maintains a stable, immutable record of the data file's history.
+This finalization of the Provenance File happens at different points depending on the status of your data file.
+If this is a brand new data file that has never been published before, then its associated Provenance File will be made permanent once you publish the dataset.
+If this data file *has* been published in a previous version of your dataset, then its associated Provenance File will be made permanent as soon as you upload the Provenance File and click "Save Changes" on the warning popup.

 ..
 COMMENTED OUT UNTIL PROV GRAPH IS ADDED:  A **Provenance File** is the preferred way of submitting provenance information to Dataverse, as it allows Dataverse to automatically generate a detailed graph of the data file's provenance.
 Provenance files are typically generated during the process of data analysis, using provenance capture tools like provR, RDataTracker, NoWorkFlow, recordr, or CamFlow.
 Each data file in Dataverse can have one provenance file attached to it.
 Dataverse uses this provenance file to generate a provenance graph that can be viewed under the Provenance tab of the file page.
 Once you've added your provenance file, you can click the Preview button to make sure it's accurate.

 A **Provenance Description** allows you to add more provenance information in addition to or in place of a provenance file.
 This is a free-text field that allows you to enter any information you feel might be relevant to those interested in learning about the provenance of your data.
 This might be a good place to describe provenance factors like what operating system you used when working with the data file, what functions or libraries you used, how data was merged into the file, what version of the file you used, etc. The Provenance Description is not as useful or trustworthy as a provenance file, but it can still provide value.
+Unlike the Provenance File, the Provenance Description is never made permanent: you can always edit, remove, or replace it at any time.

-You can also attach provenance to your data file later on by clicking the "Add + Edit Metadata" button on the file page, and then clicking the "Edit -> Provenance" button.
+You can return to attach provenance to your data file later on by clicking the "Add + Edit Metadata" button on the file page, and then clicking the "Edit -> Provenance" button.

 ..
 COMMENTED OUT UNTIL PROV TAB IS ADDED:
 ..
 You can also attach provenance to your data file later on by clicking the "Add Provenance" button on the file page, under the Provenance tab:
 ..
 ..	**(Insert screenshot of Provenance Tab's "Add Provenance button" here, once that functionality is developed)**

-You can always add provenance to a file that has none, but you can only *replace* a file's provenance *before* it is published.
-Once you publish a file with provenance attached, that provenance is made permanent (in order to maintain a stable record of the file's history).

 ..
 COMMENTED OUT UNTIL PROV GRAPH IS ADDED:
 ..
 Once a data file with an attached provenance file is published, you can see a graph of that file's provenance under the Provenance tab on the file page.